califrench/Instagram/README.md

 # Instagram
-An Instagram API written in swift that can be used freely in iOS, OS X and Linux client and server applications.
+An Instagram API written in swift that can be used freely in iOS, macOS and Linux client and server applications.

 ## The Goal